How to Frame a Mirror

 I hope this picture helps explain how the mirror is held in place!

-To embellish your mirror check out my new post “How to Decorate a Mirror With Tile”.
+To embellish your mirror in other ways, check out these posts “How to Decorate a Mirror With Tile” and Painted Custom Mirror Frame Using Paint and Glaze

 Kim